splunk/eventgen/package/README.md

 * [Individual Contributor](http://dev.splunk.com/goto/individualcontributions)
 * [Company Contributor](http://dev.splunk.com/view/companycontributions/SP-CAAAEDR)

-# Intro
+# Changelog

 Welcome to Splunk's configurable Event Generator.
-This project was originally started by David Hazekamp (dhazekamp@splunk.com) and then enhanced by Clint Sharp (clint@splunk.com).
-The goals of this project are ambitious but simple:

-* Eliminate the need for hand coded event generators in Splunk apps.
-* Allow for portability of event generators between applications, and allow templates to be quickly adapted between use cases.
-* Allow every type of event or transaction to be modeled inside the eventgen.

-## Features
+## Version 1.0 Features

-We've accomplished all those goals.
-This version of the eventgen was derived from the original SA-Eventgen, is completely backwards compatible, but nearly completely rewritten.
-The original version contains most of the features you would need, including:

 * A robust configuration language and specification to define how we should model events for replacement.
 * Overridable defaults, which simplifies the setup of each individual sample.
 * A flattening setup, where the eventgen.conf can be configured using regular expressions with lower entries inheriting from entries above.
 * Support to be deployed as a Splunk app and gather samples and events from all apps installed in that deployment.
-Splunk's Enterprise Security Suite uses this to great effect with its use of Technology Adapters which provide props and transforms for a variety of data types and also includes the event generators along with them to show sample data in the product.
+Splunk's Enterprise Security Suite uses this to great effect with its use of Technology Add-Ons which provide props and transforms for a variety of data types and also includes the event generators along with them to show sample data in the product.
 * A tokenized approach for modeling data, allowing replacements of timestamps, random data (mac address, ipv4, ipv6, integer, string data), static replacements, and random selections from a line in a file.
 * Random timestamp distribution within a user specified range to allow randomness of events.
 * Replay of a full file or a subset of the first X lines of the file.